Miami, Manitoba

 Miami is an unincorporated community recognized as a local urban district in southern Manitoba, Canada, which was formed in 1885.
-It supports a K-12 school and has a curling rink and a skating rink.
+It supports a K-12 school and contains a curling rink and a skating rink.
 It lies 100 kilometres southwest of Winnipeg in the Rural Municipality of Thompson.

 History

 In 2005, the community was the victim of a mass street sign theft.
-All of the community's signs, a total of 44, were stolen just before Christmas Day; total replacement cost was about $7,000 CAD.
+All of the community's signs, a total of 44, were stolen just before Christmas Day; the total replacement cost was about $7,000 CAD.
 That same night a house fire was reported and no street signs were available for directions.
 Most of the streets in the community are named after prominent past residents or pioneers.

 Miami was used in a controversial prank contest by Winnipeg radio station Classic Rock 97.5 FM (CJKR) morning man Scruff Connors in 1995.
 The radio station ran a contest for an all-expenses-paid trip to Miami to watch the Super Bowl, but did not mention that they were referring to Miami, Manitoba, and not the one in Florida.
 Local media reported that some participants had considered lawsuits over the prank.
 Because of the negative backlash of the prank, CJKR terminated Connors' contract within days of the incident.